ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 <!-- End of Exercise: Ray Tracing -->

-In [Ex](#Ex-rayt2) you will fill out a table to describe image placements in single-lens optical systems.
-You will explore all possible scenarios to fill out the table below and fully characterize the behavior of convex and concave lenses.
+In [Ex](#Ex-rayt2) you will fill out two tables with the image location for various object locations in single-lens optical systems.
+You will explore all possible scenarios to fill out the tables below, and in this way fully characterize the behavior of convex and concave lenses.

 ::::::Exercise rayt2

  Use [Si](#Si-Concave) to explore the conditions in the tables below.
-Fill out the table by using the [Table Templates](https://docs.google.com/spreadsheets/d/1Cvw8Ov_A9N4cCR9wG04k_4OWk2SzO5Wo7_48GxVOHCQ/edit?usp=sharing).
+Fill out the tables by using the [Table Templates](https://docs.google.com/spreadsheets/d/1Cvw8Ov_A9N4cCR9wG04k_4OWk2SzO5Wo7_48GxVOHCQ/edit?usp=sharing).
 Notice that the first case is filled out for you as an example.

 ![Lens Characteristics Table](imgs/Lab2/Table.JPG)

 ::: Question
-For the convex lens, describe with words what the conditions are such that the image is larger than the object, smaller than the object, and the same size as the object.
+For the convex lens, describe with words what the conditions are for the image to be larger than the object, smaller than the object, and the same size as the object.
 :::

 ::::::